 Many households have pets, especially dogs, while other families choose not to have any pets.
 While they are known as man’s best friend, they are vicious animals that can cause irreparable harm to adults and children.
-You deserve justice after a dog attack and must contact a Horn Lake dog bite lawyer immediately after a dog attack from Gatti, Keltner, Bienvenu & Montesi, PLC.
+You deserve justice after a dog attack and must contact a Horn Lake personal injury lawyer immediately after a dog attack from Gatti, Keltner, Bienvenu & Montesi, PLC.

 Dog Bites Are Common